 Each week, we will provide lessons via YouTube.
 These lessons will be a mix of videos produced by our teachers (lessons from the garden, puppet time, etc.) and other videos that tie into our curriculum (a tour of a market in Morocco or animals of the African savanna).
 The links to these videos will be posted below and can be accessed at any time.

-DAY 2: Wild Dog Facts.
-Practice handwriting and punctuation of sentences.
+WEDNESDAY: Wild Dog Facts – watch video and practice handwriting.
 Also, we will discuss math, collective nouns and African regions.

 Optional: Watch this video about Wild Dogs.

 African cloth and clothing.
 We will look at fabric from West Africa and design your own clothing inspired by the fabric.
 Watch this video from a West African market.

 Optional: watch this video about making fabric designs.

 Optional: watch video about a giraffe eating an acacia tree and draw/paint your own acacia tree.

 MONDAY: Counting by 10’s